mrotaru/mrotaru.co.uk-data/blog/javascript-prototypes/index.md

 ### Property Resolution and The Prototype Chain

 If you try to access a property which an object doesn't have, the Javascript engine will check if the object references another object via its `[[Prototype]]`, and if it does, the property is searched on the referenced object.
-The prototype object can have a `[[Prototype]]` of it's own, so a property lookup will continue until either the property is found, or one of the prototype objects has `null` as the value of _its_ `[[Prototype]]`.
+The prototype object can have a `[[Prototype]]` of its own, so a property lookup will continue recursively until either the property is found, or one of the prototype objects has `null` as the value of _its_ `[[Prototype]]`.

 If `null` is reached without the property being found, then the `undefined` value is given as the result of the property lookup - without actually creating the property and setting it to `undefined`.
 The sequence of objects traversed in this manner form a [singly linked list](https://en.wikipedia.org/wiki/Linked_list#Singly_linked_list) known as the "prototype chain" of the initial object.

+The properties that are set on the object itself are known as the objects _own_ properties, while those accessed through the prototype chain are known as _shared_ or _inherited_.

 ### Default Prototype Links